-While people of all ages are vulnerable, the young are particularly at risk for brain damage from ingestion of MSG.
-Studies have demonstrated that MSG can cross the placenta during pregnancy (8,9,10), can cross the blood brain barrier (BBB) in an unregulated manner during development, and can pass through the five circumventricular organs (unique areas of the brain that lie outside the BBB) which are leaky at best at any stage of life (11,12,13).
-Moreover, the BBB is easily damaged by fever, stroke, trauma to the head, seizures, ingestion of MSG, and the normal process of aging (14,15).
+While people of all ages are vulnerable, the young are particularly at risk for brain damage from ingestion of free glutamate.
+Studies have demonstrated that it can cross the placenta during pregnancy (8,9,10), can cross the blood brain barrier (BBB) in an unregulated manner during development, and can pass through the five circumventricular organs (unique areas of the brain that lie outside the BBB) which are leaky at best at any stage of life (11,12,13).
+Moreover, the BBB is easily damaged by fever, stroke, trauma to the head, seizures, ingestion of free glutamate and the normal process of aging (14,15).

-One of the neuroendocrine disorders following MSG-induced brain lesions is gross obesity that may manifest as the young approach maturity (16).
+One of the neuroendocrine disorders following free glutamate-induced brain lesions is gross obesity that may manifest as the young approach maturity (16).

-The greatest concentration of MSG fed to children will be found in infant formula.
-MSG as well as other excitotoxic amino acids are found in infant formula, with the greatest amounts found in hypoallergenic formula; and all of the excitotoxic amino acids will be found in the diets of pregnant females and nursing mothers who do not purposely avoid them.
-In addition, vaccines, including vaccines administered to children, may contain MSG (17).
+The greatest concentration of free glutamate fed to children will be found in infant formula.
+Free glutamate, as well as other excitotoxic amino acids are found in infant formula, with the greatest amounts found in hypoallergenic formula.
+All of the excitotoxic amino acids will be found in the diets of pregnant females and nursing mothers who do not purposely avoid them.
+In addition, vaccines, including vaccines administered to children, may contain free glutamate (17).
 Vaccines are injected, not ingested.
 They bypass the digestive system, sending their excitotoxic glutamate directly to the blood, brain, and/or vulnerable organs.

-It is glutamate as MSG that has been administered or fed to subjects in studies where some form of glutamate produces brain lesions and/or adverse reactions.
+It is glutamate as monosodium glutamate that has been administered or fed to subjects in studies where some form of glutamate produces brain lesions and/or adverse reactions.
 Glutamate found in intact protein has never been shown to cause brain lesions or adverse reactions.

 9. Gao J, Wu J, Zhao XN, Zhang WN, Zhang YY, Zhang ZX.
 [Transplacental neurotoxic effects of monosodium glutamate on structures and functions of specific brain areas of filial mice.]
 Sheng Li Hsueh Pao Acta Physiologica Sinica.
 1994;46(1):44-51.